 You can follow the menu for the guide, one at a time.
 Or you can pick and choose individual articles that deal with a specific question.

 This is about helping you understand how your earnings as an independent contractor, business owner and self employed individual will impact your taxes overall.
 It's designed to speak specifically to our situation, as gig economy couriers with companies like Instacart, Grubhub, Doordash, Uber Eats, Instacart and Postmates.

 My goal is to help you understand the concepts, NOT provide advice.
 If you need individual advice, you should seek a tax professional.

 The Topics We Will Cover

-We'll organize this into three sections: Understanding income, understanding expenses, and understanding how to put that all together on your taxes.
+We'll organize this into four sections: Understanding income, understanding expenses, and understanding how to put that all together on your tax forms.